saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 > Example : OrderDictionary2.py

-Key value Change: If the value of a certain key is changed, the position of the key remains unchanged in OrderedDict.
+Key value Change: Even if the value of a certain key is changed, the position of the key remains unchanged in an ```OrderedDict```.

 ```python
 from collections import OrderedDict